Note: This post has been modified from a NYE 2016 post.

 3am and beyond: Take care of yourself

 Drink some water, have a snack, get some sleep.
 Surround yourself in what makes you feel the safest.
 We live in trying times where nights like tonight remind us that human connection and self-care are valuable currency.
 Make plans for tomorrow with a book, art, nature or someone you love.
+Don’t forget - if you do start to show COVID symptoms in the days following, isolate, access testing and be sure your contacts are made aware.

 By Stacey Forrester, Bass Coast Festival harm reduction manager